 Paralympic Alpine Ski racer Corey Peter’s sporting career continues to go from strength to strength.
-The Sochi 2014 Paralympic Winter Games silver medallist now has his sights set firmly on his second Paralympic Games in PyeongChang 2018.
+The Sochi 2014 Paralympic Winter Games silver medallist continued to prove his skill by taking bronze in the PyeongChang 2018 Paralympic Winter Games.

-His results for 2018 have been outstanding so far, claiming two gold and one silver medal at the World Para Alpine Skiiing Cup in January in the Men's Super-G Sitting and Giant Slalom Sitting events.
+His Paralympic success builds on an already great year where Corey has claimed two gold and one silver medal at the World Para Alpine Skiing Cup in January 2018 in the Men's Super-G Sitting and Giant Slalom Sitting events.

 He was a stand out performer in 2015 also claiming World Titles in Downhill and Super-G as well as a silver medal in Giant Slalom at the IPC Alpine Skiing World Championships in Canada in March 2015.

 The World Championships were the culmination of a highly successful Northern Hemisphere season for Corey which saw him win a world cup silver medal and finish third overall on IPC World Cup rankings in February 2015.
 Other results included bronze in Slalom, silver in Giant Slalom at IPC races in Aspen, USA (December 2014); bronze in Slalom, silver in Giant Slalom at IPC North America Cup races (December 2014); bronze and gold in Downhill and gold in Super-G at the US National Champs (February 2014).